Historic Neighborhoods and a Gentle Climate

 Non-profit Yavapai Regional Medical Center (135 beds) is the primary health care facility and has high tech imagery services, a 24/7 emergency unit, an ICU unit, wellness programs and inpatient and outpatient surgical services.
 It is award-winning for excellence in pulmonary care, general surgery, joint replacement and overall patient safety.
 While it is not accredited by the Joint Commission, it is certified by the Centers for Medicare and Medicaid Services (CMS).
 In Arizona, the Arizona Department of Health Services administers CMS standards.
-Official surveys show that 76% of patients would recommend Yavapai Regional Medical Center to a friend.
 For military retirees, Prescott has a VA hospital.

 Thanks to its elevation, Prescott does not suffer through the kind of heat experienced in, say, Yuma or Phoenix.
-Summer temperatures reach into the low-90s but cool off into the 50s at night.
+Summer temperatures reach into the 90s but cool off into the 50s at night.
 Winters are mild with temperatures in the 40s and 50s, but nights can get chilly, with temperatures dipping into the 20s.
 On average, the area receives 19 inches of rain and 24 inches of snow each year.
 On the comfort index, a combination of temperature and humidity, Prescott is above the national average.
 The sun shines 277 days of the year.
-The air quality and water quality are both above the national averages.

 Prescott has a lot going for it, but it has some drawbacks, too.
-It has been struggling with growth issues and traffic congestion (there are just a few roads in and out of town).
-The city can become especially crowded on winter weekends when out-of-state tourists come to visit and on summer weekends when Arizona residents from hotter cities come to cool off.
+It struggles with traffic congestion (there are just a few roads in and out of town), and it can become especially crowded on winter weekends when out-of-state tourists come to visit and on summer weekends when Arizona residents from hotter cities come to cool off.
 Water is always a concern in this part of the country, but in 2004 Prescott co-purchased land - the Big Chino Water Ranch - on top of one of Arizona's largest aquifers.
-Water restrictions are in place and and if the water supply is properly managed, it should be stable for years to come.
-Some people consider Prescott overpriced, overbuilt and overdone (and undone by development), while others enjoy the influx of new blood and newer amenities.
+Water restrictions are in place and if the water supply is properly managed, it should be stable for years to come.
+Some people consider Prescott overpriced, overbuilt and overdone (and undone by development), while others enjoy it just the way it is.

 In some ways, with its mountain setting, mining history and cooler climate, Prescott feels as if it is in Colorado or Utah rather than in Arizona.
-And although it is not perfect, it is a very pleasant, pretty place to live.
-Its cowboy character, sense of history, gentle climate, dry air, interesting architecture and good senior programs outweigh its drawbacks, and most residents say that Prescott is a great place for retirement.
+And although it is not perfect, it is a pleasant, pretty place to live.
+Its cowboy character, sense of history, gentle climate, dry air, interesting architecture and good senior programs outweigh its drawbacks.
+Most residents say that Prescott is a great place to retire.